SOCL2022/HaDeX/README.md

 ***Question***: Why do we need to break up the PDFs into chunks when Azure Cognitive Search supports searching large documents?

 ***Answer***: Chunking allows us to limit the amount of information we send to OpenAI due to token limits.
-By breaking up
+By breaking up the content, it allows us to easily find potential chunks of text that we can inject i